huiminLI36/huiminLI36.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. candidate Kyoto University, fortunate to be advised by Prof. Ellen H. Fukuda.
-I obtained my M.S. in informatics from Kyoto University in 2024.
-My research interests include nonlinear optimization, semidefinite programming, conic optimization and their applications in machine learning and deep learning.
+I am a first-year Ph.D. candidate at Kyoto University, fortunate to be advised by Prof. Ellen H. Fukuda.
+I received my M.S. in informatics from Kyoto University in 2024, and expect to earn my doctoral degree in 2027.
+My research interests include nonlinear optimization, semidefinite programming, conic optimization, and their applications in machine learning and deep learning.

 A data-driven personal website
 ======